Labstep/labstep-api-examples/README.md

 This repository contains a handful of python scripts using the Labstep API.

-Full documentation can be found on Intercom [TODO, insert link here], this repository is just the source code backing the documentation.
+Full documentation can be found on Intercom https://help.labstep.com/api/getting-started-with-the-labstep-api, this repository is just the source code backing the documentation.

 ## Requirements